- Jump to:

 -

-You reach Singapore — your home for the next few days.
+You reach Singapore — your home for the next two days.
 So many cultures have left their mark here, creating a city that’s diverse in its art, food, and atmosphere.
 With a guide, you can tour historic landmarks, including the city’s oldest Hindu temple, or mingle with locals in a traditional wet market as they haggle for seafood and spices.
 Singapore comes to life at night — we suggest riding a trishaw through Chinatown or taking the Night Safari tram to see nocturnal wildlife like Bornean bearded pigs.

 -